 In July 2019, through an indirect wholly-owned subsidiary, we entered into a secured debt arrangement with HSBC Bank plc, which provides for a single asset financing (the "HSBC Facility - EUR").
-The HSBC Facility - EUR matures in July 2021.
+The HSBC Facility - EUR was extended during the first quarter 2021 and matures in July 2022.
 Margin calls may occur any time at specified aggregate margin deficit thresholds.

-As of December 31, 2020, we had \$163.8 million (€134.1 million assuming conversion into USD) of borrowings outstanding under the HSBC Facility - EUR secured by one commercial mortgage loan.
+As of December 31, 2021, we had \$162.9 million (€143.3 million assuming conversion into USD) of borrowings outstanding under the HSBC Facility - EUR secured by one commercial mortgage loan.